 If you are headed for a week in Benidorm then flip flops and a beach towel are pretty much all you need.
 On the other hand, if you are city slicking in Madrid then you need smarter attire, and if you are going trekking in the Sierra Nevada then a tent may be useful.

 Let’s take a closer look at the do’ and do not’s of packing for Spain.

 Good Shoes – Salomon X Ultra 3 Low Aero

 No man ever committed any great deed in bad shoes (except maybe those biblical guys and Ghandi) so get your Spain packing of on get right foot with a good pair of shoes.
-These are great for hiking, for exploring cities and even decent for sitting in tapas bars eating cheese and getting loaded of Summer wine.
+These are great for hiking in Spain, for exploring cities and even decent for sitting in tapas bars eating cheese and getting loaded of Summer wine.
 They are less good for the beach though, that we do concede.

 Most shoes that are also good for hiking are not the most attractive pieces of footwear but these ones are ok – like the most attractive of Cinderella’s ugly sisters right?
 They are some of the most comfortable and deliver good ankle support for a long day of walking about town.
 I mean, your body is already going to be suffering enough from all that wine, sangria and Estrella Galicia.